Profile Picture

 How HyperLogLog works?

-HyperLogLog uses a hash function—ideally, one that produces uniformly distributed values.
+HyperLogLog uses a hash function.
+Ideally, this function produces uniformly distributed values.
 We take the user ID (or any suitable identifier), hash it to a numerical value, and use its binary representation.
-Some implementations consider the maximum number of trailing zeroes, others look at the maximum leftmost position of \(1\) (i.e., the maximum number of leading zeroes plus one).
-For our discussion, we’ll stick with the latter, as in the problem statement.
+Some implementations consider the maximum number of trailing zeroes, while others look at the maximum leftmost position of \(1\) (the number of leading zeroes plus one).
+For our discussion, we will stick with the latter as it matches the problem statement.

 Assuming no hash collisions, our problem reduces to finding the number of unique binary strings.
 If you remember your high school math, for a random binary string, the probability of getting \(k\) leading zeroes followed by a one is \(1 / 2^{k+1}\).